Diabetes: Keeping Feet Healthy

-Manage your diabetes.
+- Manage your diabetes.
 Monitor and control your blood sugar.
-Take all your medications as prescribed.
+Take all your medicines as prescribed.

-Don’t treat corns or calluses yourself.
-Talk to your doctor or podiatrist (a doctor who specializes in foot care) if you need assistance trimming your toenails.
+- Don't treat corns or calluses yourself.
+Talk to your healthcare provider or podiatrist (a healthcare provider who specializes in foot care) if you need assistance trimming your toenails.

 Foot problems can develop quickly.
 So be sure to follow your healthcare team's schedule for regular checkups.
 During office visits, take off your shoes and socks as soon as you get in the exam room.
 Ask your healthcare provider to examine your feet for problems.
 This will make it easier to find and treat small skin irritations before they get worse.
 Regular checkups can also help keep track of the blood flow and feeling in your feet.
 If you have neuropathy, you may need to have checkups more often.

 Wearing proper footwear is very important.
 If areas of your feet have been damaged by too much pressure, your healthcare provider may recommend changing your footwear.
 In some cases, avoiding high heels or tight work boots may be all that's needed.
 Or, your healthcare provider may recommend special shoes or custom inserts.
 These help protect your feet and keep existing irritations from getting worse.
 If you need special footwear, ask your healthcare provider if you qualify for Medicare's custom-molded and extra-depth diabetic shoe and insert program.